 Note that having an internal hierarchy in your team does not mean that communications have to be hierarchical.
 A team member should still be able to reach out to any other team member, across the teams, and disregard any hierarchies.

-7. Mismatch between expectations
+7. Mismatch between expectations in offshore agile software development

 As mentioned above, Agile offshore development is based on ongoing changes and continuous delivery.
 As changes become regular, teams’ expectations regarding each other’s performance also change.
 Make sure all sides are on the same page in terms of expectations.